 4. Replace Broken Parts

 If any parts of your pool are broken, such as your ladder, replace it before putting your home on the market.
 A replacement ladder is not that expensive, and it will make a significant difference when selling your property.
-Any other old, worn out, or torn items, such as the solar cover, pool poles, pump motors, cleaners or liners, should be replaced if they are in a state of disrepair.
-No home buyer wants a pool that requires immediate attention to get ready for a casual dip in summer, so ensure yours looks unique and enticing for those home seekers.
+Also, any other old, worn out, or torn items, such as the solar cover, pool poles, pump motors, cleaners or liners, should be replaced if they are in a state of disrepair.
+No home buyer wants a pool that requires immediate attention to get ready for a casual dip in summer.
+Ensure yours looks unique and enticing for those home seekers.

 5. Sort Out Your Pool Chemicals

 Swimming pools rely on a healthy balance of chemicals to stay clean.
-For a new or potential pool owner, all the chemicals required to keep your pool in a perfect state can be confusing and overwhelming to navigate.
-You can make this particular facet of pool maintenance far less stressful by having a cool, secure and dry space to store your chemicals.
-Fitting this shed with scales, containers, and measuring cups or jugs can help you keep track of chemical quantities when treating your pool, as well as help you determine when you may be running low on any of these vital pool supplies.
+For a new or potential pool owner, all the chemicals required to keep your pool in a perfect state can be confusing.
+It can be overwhelming to navigate.
+You can make this particular facet of pool maintenance far less stressful.
+It can help to have a cool, secure, and dry space to store your chemicals.
+Fitting this shed with scales, containers, and measuring cups or jugs can help you keep track of chemical quantities.
+It also helps determine when you may be running low on any of these vital pool supplies.

 Of course, whenever you do use chemicals in the home, you also need to consider the safety of pets and children.
-A locked box, shed or cabinet or in your garage is a good place to store pool chemicals and other household cleaners with greater security.
+A locked box, shed, or cabinet in your garage is a good place to store pool chemicals.
+It also helps secure other household cleaners with greater security.
 Families with children looking for their forever home could view a cluttered, unsecured collection of pool chemicals as a hazard they’d rather avoid.
-So if you’re able to sort, organise and secure these dangerous items prior to organising an open house, you can showcase just how family-friendly your property is – all ready for another family to move in, if you’re looking to sell as promptly as possible.
+So if you’re able to sort, organize, and secure these dangerous items prior to organizing an open house, you can showcase just how family-friendly your property is.
+It’s all ready for another family to move in if you’re looking to sell as promptly as possible.

 6. Tidy Surrounding Areas

 It’s essential that homeowners clean and maintain the areas immediately surrounding their pool as well.
-This includes lawn spaces, garden beds, and any other garden elements that may impact the cleanliness of your pool due to winds carrying plant matter or other debris.
+This includes lawn spaces, garden beds, and any other garden elements.
+They may impact the cleanliness of your pool due to winds carrying plant matter or other debris.

-A good place to start is by weeding the concrete and garden beds around your pool to make everything look neat, clean and well-presented.
-If you have a tiled area or the concrete around your pool is faded and dirty, get the pressure washer out and give it a solid blast.
+A good place to start is by weeding the concrete and garden beds around your pool.
+This step will make everything look neat, clean, and well-presented.
+If you have a tiled area or the concrete around your pool is faded and dirty, get the pressure washer out.
+Be sure to give it a solid blast.
 You’d be surprised by just how much grime you can remove with a powerful pressure washer on hand.

-If your pool tiling is looking a little worse for wear, however, or it’s responded badly to your pressure washer (i.e. experienced chipping or cracking), then you may want to consider replacing this flooring entirely.
-This can be done by repaving or even by simply installing composite decking over damaged tiles or concrete.
+If your pool tiling looks a little worse for wear, or it’s responded badly to your pressure washer, then you may want to consider replacing this flooring entirely.
+This can occur by repaving or even by simply installing composite decking over damaged tiles or concrete.

 Be sure to also trim back any trees, bushes or shrubs surrounding the pool.
-Look for anything that looks overgrown, untidy, or dirty, and give the area a thorough cleaning.
-And once this ‘deep clean’ has been done, we also highly recommend developing a maintenance routine so that you can stay on top of your tidying a little bit every single week.
+Look for anything overgrown, untidy, or dirty, and give the area a thorough cleaning.
+Once this ‘deep clean’ has been done, we highly recommend developing a maintenance routine.
+This helps you stay on top of your tidying every single week.